tigerlab-ai/tiger/TigerTune/README.md

 You can leverage our example scripts directly if you'd like.
 To note, a CUDA GPU is needed to run the Text Generation example.

+If you don't have a CUDA GPU connected, you can leverage our notebooks in [notebooks/](notebooks/).

 ### Train Text Generation LLM
 Fine tune the default `meta-llama/Llama-2-7b-chat-hf` model.
 ```shell